erunks/crystalCompiler/README.md

+This project started out of my Compiler Design class in college, which I've finally decided to finish.

+Thus far, this compiler will provide to the user wether or not the file given is in the language or not, and will fully parse and tokenize the file given.
+This is all done through an implementation of Earley Parsing and a recursive analysis of the parse tree.

 How to run the Crystal code:

-1. Check to make sure Crystal is installed by using the command "crystal" in the terminal 1.1.
+1. Check to make sure Crystal is installed by using the command "crystal" in the terminal

+	1.1.
 If Crystal is not installed consult the installation guide which can be found here: https://crystal-lang.org/docs/installation/

 2. To build a Crystal program use the command "build" followed by the file to build